Owais Yaqoob: Mixed martial arts career

 Yaqoob made his professional MMA debut on 31 March 2023 at Matrix Fight Night 11 in New Delhi, where he lost to Neeraj Panghal via third-round submission (guillotine choke).

 He secured his first professional win on 9 March 2024 against Azim Mokhlis at Matrix Fight Night 14 by unanimous decision.
 On 21 December 2024, Yaqoob defeated Amanzhol Khaisa via unanimous decision at Naiza FC 70 in Semey, Kazakhstan.

 Yaqoob earned back-to-back knockout victories in 2025.
 On 19 April 2025, he stopped Shetty Pratik Sadashiv via second-round TKO (punches) at Veswa Fight Championship 4 in Panchkula, Haryana.
 His most recent fight, on 19 September 2025, saw him make his debut for Brave Combat Federation at BRAVE CF 98 in Zhengzhou, China, where he defeated Ian Paul Lora via first-round TKO (punches).
 This victory marked the first win for a fighter from Jammu and Kashmir in BRAVE CF.

 In October 2023, Yaqoob was signed as a brand ambassador for Cemtac Cements, a Kashmir-based company.

 Yaqoob founded Lion's Den Martial Arts Academy in Pulwama in 2015, where he has trained over 200 youths in martial arts; several of his students have represented Jammu and Kashmir at the national level and won medals.

-As of November 2025, Yaqoob holds a professional record of 4–1 and is ranked 11th among professional men's lightweights in South Asia by Tapology.
+As of May 2026, Yaqoob holds a professional record of 5–1 and is ranked 11th among professional men's lightweights in South Asia by Tapology.
 He has expressed his goal of competing in the Ultimate Fighting Championship.

+Owais knocked out Delyan Georgiev in 1st 4 minutes at BRAVE Combat Federation on August 1st 2026.